Announcements

 Enhancements to the Fixed-Term Faculty Promotion Process

-Apr.
-24, 2025
+April 24, 2025

 An email was sent out to share updates about the Fixed-Term Faculty Promotion process, designed to better reflect their work and contributions, and to provide greater clarity and consistency across the university.
-While the core promotion policy remains unchanged, these updates aim to make the process more inclusive, transparent and effective.

 Important Information on Tenure Clock Extensions

-Mar.
-31, 2025
+March 31, 2025

 An email was sent out regarding tenure clock extensions, including resources available to the campus community.
 To assist faculty in understanding the process, there is an Extending the Tenure Clock Policy, a tip sheet on extending the tenure clock and an assistant professor tenure clock guide.